 Florida is one of the most demographically complex states in America.
 It has the third largest population at 22 million, the highest proportion of retirees of any major state, significant Hispanic and Caribbean immigrant communities, and one of the fastest-growing technology sectors outside California and Texas.
-Understanding Florida's IQ data requires understanding all of these demographic layers simultaneously.
+The average IQ in Florida is estimated at approximately 94.9, placing it 26th nationally โ slightly below the national mean.
+Understanding Florida's IQ data requires understanding all of these demographic layers simultaneously, because no other state's aggregate figure is as misleading in isolation as Florida's.
+As explained in the foundational article on what IQ actually measures, population-level estimates are heavily mediated by age structure, language environment, and educational investment โ all of which are distinctive in Florida's case.

 Florida's National Ranking